-Easter is almost upon us, but this has nothing to do with celebrating the holiday at Walt Disney World.
-Instead, this posts contains some of our favorite secrets, little details, and fun minor experiences in the parks that often go unnoticed by guests.
+This posts contains some of our favorite secrets, little details, and fun minor experiences at Walt Disney World that often go unnoticed by guests.
 They’re obviously not major elements of attractions or substantial things, but they are layers of detail that really enhance the Disney experience for a lot of guests.

 Here are some of our favorite “hidden” Walt Disney World references, details, etc.: